yaseminobek/yasemin.github.io/README.md

       I fixed it by using (hour + 1) % 24 to wrap back to 0.

 Tic Tac Toe: I set gameOver = true in checkWinner() and only allow taps with if !gameOver && text.wrappedValue.isEmpty { ... }; call checkWinner() before switching turns.

+Face: I fixed it by keeping the Capsule as (skin) and putting (hair) ont the RoundedRectangle that makes the hairs silhouette, then I defined let hair = Color(...) so that the same colors applied every part of it.

 </details>